by Kathy Kuhl

 My kid bought a $36 soda

 Remember several years ago, when banks got bad publicity for charging $35 overdraft fees on debit cards?
 For struggling learners those fees were especially painful.
 Some consumers thought that a debit card purchase would be declined if there was no money in the account.
 They were wrong.
-More than once, my older teen bought an 89 cent soda and paid $35 in overdraft fees.
+Twice, my nineteen-year-old bought an 89 cent soda and paid $35 in overdraft fees.

 How do we get our kids to manage money wisely?
 Young people dealing with dyslexia may have trouble keeping track of a bank balance.
 People who are impulsive may think splurging on a soda is a pretty tame bit of impulsivity.
 People who are distractible may forget to record the last transaction.

 Money management skills are not something you teach in a few lessons to these exceptional students.
 You need to break it down, teach in small chunks, repeat, and keep lessons as engaging as possible.

 Many people have written on teaching about financial skills.
 Whose writings you’ll prefer to consult will depend on your values.
 Three I suggest you look at are listed below in the resource section, but there are other good ones.
 Rather than reinvent them, in this post I’ll focus on a few related topics to demonstrate that teaching our kids money management skills is both important and doable.

 Watch those fees!
 Shopping for a bank

 Sometimes our struggling learners need life skills broken down into smaller chunks.
 One chunk I often see omitted is in shopping for a bank.
 Banks encourage you and your young adults to save, and this is a good overall principle.